ICAO Space Weather (SWX) Information System

 • Sporadic loss-of-lock of GNSS, especially near the equator, post- sunset.

-• Unanticipated non-standard performance of on-board electronics.
+• Unanticipated non-standard performance of on-board electronics, mainly near the poles.

 Global centres